-- 'pcc' for branches, direct jumps and any branch when the CHERI execution mode is Legacy (see [Chapter 5](#)). - The capability in the 'c' input register of a jump when the CHERI execution mode is Capability (see [Chapter 5](#)).
+- [pcc](#) for branches, direct jumps and any branch when in Integer Pointer Mode (see [Chapter 5](#)). - The capability in the [c](#) input register of a jump when in Capability Pointer Mode (see [Chapter 5](#)).

-The following procedure must be used when jumping or branching to the target capability A if the 'pcc' cannot hold all invalid addresses:
+The following procedure must be used when jumping or branching to the target capability A if the [pcc](#) cannot hold all invalid addresses:

 1. Calculate the effective target address T of the jump or branch as required by the instruction's behavior.
-2. If T is invalid and A does not have infinite bounds (see [Section 2.1](#)), then the instruction gives rise to a CHERI fault; the CHERI jump or branch fault is reported in the 'TYPE' field and invalid address violation is reported in the 'CAUSE' field of 'mtval' or 'stval'.
+2. If T is invalid and A does not have infinite bounds (see [Section 2.1](#)), then the instruction gives rise to a CHERI fault; the CHERI jump or branch fault is reported in the [TYPE](#) field and invalid address violation is reported in the [CAUSE](#) field of [mtval](#) or [stval](#).
 3. If T is invalid and A has infinite bounds (see [Section 2.1](#)), then A's tag is unchanged and T is written into A's address field.
-Attempting to execute the instruction at address T gives rise to an instruction access fault as is usual in RISC-V. 4.
+Attempting to execute the instruction at address T gives rise to an instruction access fault or page fault as is usual in RISC-V. 4.
 Otherwise T is valid and the instruction behaves as normal.

-RISC-V harts that do not support 'Zcheri_purecap' normally raise an instruction access fault after jumping or branching to an invalid address.
-Therefore, 'Zcheri_purecap' aims to preserve that behavior to ensure that harts supporting 'Zcheri_purecap' and 'Zcheri_legacy' are fully compatible with RISC-V harts provided that 'pcc' and 'ddc' are set to the Infinite capability.
+RISC-V harts that do not support Zcheripurecap normally raise an instruction access fault or page fault after jumping or branching to an invalid address.
+Therefore, Zcheripurecap aims to preserve that behavior to ensure that harts supporting Zcheripurecap and Zcherihybrid are fully compatible with RISC-V harts provided that 'pcc' and 'ddc' are set to the 'Infinite' capability.